 The 3880 has been on the market for several years, but praise for the printer -- mostly from professionals, who seem to be the primary buyers -- keeps rolling in.
 One Amazon.com user says in a lengthy review, "After one year of printing fairly regularly, I have to say that I am still very pleased."
 Another notes that the nozzle requires no cleaning, even if the printer is turned off for weeks.

-Review Credibility: Very Good The Epson Stylus Pro 3880 "is an amazing value," according to this photography website: It can print up to 17 by 22 inches, but it's much smaller and cheaper than a traditional wide-format printer.
-Canfield likes its color and black-and-white print quality, and points out that it comes with nearly $600 worth of ink.
+The Epson Stylus Pro 3880 "is an amazing value," according to this photography website: It can print up to 17 by 22 inches, but it's much smaller and cheaper than a traditional wide-format printer.
+Canfield likes its color and black-and-white print quality and points out that it comes with nearly $600 worth of ink.

 Review: Epson's Stylus Pro 3880; The New 17" K3 Printer, Jon Canfield, April 1, 2010

-Review Credibility: Very Good After a thorough test, Oliver concludes that the Epson Stylus Pro 3880 is "an excellent addition to any serious photographer's kit."
-It charges a lot for ink, he says, but not compared to what a professional photographer will earn from the prints.
+After a thorough test, Oliver concludes that the Epson Stylus Pro 3880 is "an excellent addition to any serious photographer's kit."
+Ink costs a lot, he says, but that expense is negated by what a professional photographer will earn from the prints.

 Review: Epson Stylus Pro 3880 Review, Vincent Oliver, Nov.
 23, 2009